zuozhenggh/learning-library/solutions-library/cloud-data-platform/omc-adw/omc-adw.md

-#  Lab 9: Using Oracle Management Cloud (OMC) to Monitor ADW
+#  Using Oracle Management Cloud (OMC) to Monitor ADW

 ## Introduction